-By optimizing both bile production and flow with gallbladder nutrients, you can help to support healthy gallbladder function.
+By optimizing both bile production and flow with Seeking Health Gallbladder Nutrients, you can help to support healthy gallbladder function.

 But first off, what is bile made of?

-Bile is a greenish/yellow fluid that is produced by the liver then stored in the gallbladder.
+Bile is a greenish/yellow fluid produced by the liver then stored in the gallbladder.

 The primary bile acids are cholic acid and chenodeoxycholic acid, synthesized from cholesterol in the liver.
 These bile acids are then conjugated with the amino acids glycine and taurine to make bile salts.
 The bile is stored and concentrated in the gallbladder.